propelforce/f1/README.md

-formula1-ds-proj
+formula1 Data Science Project
 ==============================

-Data science model to predict driver standings for f1-2023 races
+Data science model to predict driver standings for 1st half of f1-2023 races

 Input data is available in data/raw folder